 - Detailed to the U.S. Attorney’s Office, Eastern District of North Carolina, to prosecute felonies and misdemeanors occurring on the Fort Bragg Military Reservation, ultimately serving as counsel of record in more than 470 cases

 - Led Fort Bragg’s implementation of a new program offering free appointed counsel to victims of sexual assault

-- Provided free legal services to soldiers and their families in the areas of military administrative law, consumer protection and debt collection, family law, estate planning, and landlord-tenant law
+- Provided free legal services to soldiers and their families in the areas of military administrative law, debt collection, family law, estate planning, and landlord-tenant law